-German and American scientists have discovered that stimulation of the brain with harmless electric current can help one control their dreams, that is not only be aware of the fact of being asleep, but also directing them at will.
+German and American scientists have discovered that stimulation of the brain with a harmless electric current can help one control their dreams, which is not only aware of the fact of being asleep, but also directing them at will.
 The new non-invasive technique could, among other things, help people who often see nightmares get rid of them.

 “Learning how to control their dreams, these patients could reduce the emotional impact and deal with post-traumatic disorder,” said the German researcher.
 The study is published in the journal «Nature Neuroscience».

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.